heathen-engineering/Toolkit-for-Steamworks-Foundation/README.md

 * Stats and Achievement (easy access to Steam stats and achievements, achievement UI controls)
 * User Data (easy access to user information, UI controls to display name, level, game status and more)

-> Steamworks Complete covers the complete Steam API including every tool, system and feature of it.
-Become a sponsor for $15 a month and get instant access to Steamworks Complete as well as all of our other game development assets.
+> Toolkit for Steamworks covers the complete Steam API including every tool, system and feature of it.
+Become a sponsor for $15 a month and get instant access to Toolkit for Steamworks as well as all of our other game development assets.
 [Learn More Here!](https://kb.heathen.group/company/become-a-sponsor)

 Our approach is to take the strength of Valve's [Steamworks SDK](https://partner.steamgames.com/doc/sdk), and extend that with engine-centric tools, systems, editor extensions, guides and community support to make Heathen the best possible solution for game developers publishing to Steam regardless of engine, skill set or project size.